 Speech Synthesis

 The initial aim here was to model speech samples as realizations of a Gaussian process with some appropriate covariance function, by conditioning on the spectrogram.
 I fit a spectral mixture kernel to segments of audio data and concatenated the segments to obtain the full waveform.
-Partway into writing efficient sampling code (generating waveforms using the Gaussian process state space representation), I realized that it’s actually quite easy to obtain waveforms if you’ve already got a spectrogram.

-Sparse Gaussian Processes
+Sparse Gaussian Process Example

-Minimal Working Examples
+Minimal Working Example

 2019